 Transportation requests received from U.S. citizens residing outside of the state of Ohio will be limited to travel to and from their home state.

 Transportation for students will be provided up to five days before classes begin or five days after the semester ends, fall and spring semesters.
-Students registered for summer classes who need airport transportation can make individual arrangements with the Center for Global Education.
+Students registered for summer classes who need airport transportation can make individual arrangements with the Office of Student Affairs.

 Akron Canton Airport